jaspervdj/jaspervdj/posts/2024-08-21-turnstyle.md

 For the full specification and more examples take a look at the [Turnstyle website][Turnstyle] and feel free to play around with the sources on [GitHub].

+Thanks to [Francesco Mazzoli](https://mazzo.li/) for useful feedback on the specification and website.

 [GitHub]: https://github.com/jaspervdj/turnstyle/
 [Turnstyle]: https://jaspervdj.be/turnstyle/
 [ZuriHac 2024]: https://zfoh.ch/zurihac2024